cosminadrianpopescu/azul/README.md

 I think that this is the only native window terminal multiplexer (not considering tmux or screen or others running under cygwin).

-By default, the windows install script will install the tmux workflow shortcuts inside `c:/Users/johndoe/azul/init.lua`.
-If you dont'n want that, you can remove that file, or you can edit it and use your own settings, or you can copy any of the other config examples file over `c:/Users/johndoe/azul/init.lua`

 ### Custom modes

 `Azul` introduces some new modes if you need to interact with the floating panes or with splits.
 You have the `Pane select` mode (`'p'`), `Float move` mode (`'m'`), `Pane resize` mode (`'r'`) and `Split` (`'s'`) mode.

-This custom modes are built on top of the `neovim` normal mode, by default.
-You can look at them as submodes of `normal` mode.
+This custom modes are built on top of the `neovim` normal or terminal mode, by default.
+You can look at them as submodes of `normal` or `terminal` mode.
 This means that any shortcut valid in normal that is not defined in these modes will work also in these modes.
 But any shortcut defined in these modes will have priority over the normal ones.

 I use these modes because I like (as seen in the demo movie) to open a float and then quickly position it on the screen using `hjkl` movement.
 Or to resize